 3. Reducing Post-Sales Support Costs

 When customers can’t easily find answers in their local language, they may not buy your product or service again.
 Worldwide English proficiency isn’t nearly as universal as native English speakers might imagine.
-In fact, 80% of respondents demand post-sales support in their own language, according to the Common Sense Advisory’s study “Can’t Read, Won’t Buy.”
+In fact, 80% of respondents demand post-sales support in their own language, according to the CSA’s study “Can’t Read, Won’t Buy.”